The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

 There are a few train stations in Trier to start your journey from including Trier Hbf, Trier Süd and Trier, Hbf - Bussteig 1.
-In Amsterdam you have a few train station options to choose from for your arrival including Amsterdam Centraal and Amsterdam Sloterdijk.
+In Amsterdam you have a few train station options to choose from for your arrival including Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.

 Omio customers traveling this route depart most frequently from Trier Hbf and arrive in Amsterdam Centraal.